Cloves, Clove Oil, and Eugenol: Culinary and Medicinal Uses

 I've never tried using clove oil for a toothache, but I applied ground cloves to my gum when I had a root problem and they did relieve my pain temporarily.
 Even ground cloves can be irritating to gums if too much is used or if the cloves are used too often.

 Some people apply clove oil diluted with olive oil to painful gums.
+(It's very important to dilute the clove oil in this situation.)
 Once again, it's great if you find that this mixture removes your gum pain, but you need to seek a dentist's advice as soon as possible to get the problem treated.
 Using cloves repeatedly increases the chance of tissue damage from the oil.
 In addition, even though oral pain may weaken or temporarily disappear with cloves treatment, the infection in the tooth or gums may continue to get worse.

 Masala Chai With Cashew Milk Recipe